ASD - Initiative on Autonomous Systems Design

 • Dirk Ziegenbein, Robert Bosch GmbH, Germany

-• Selma Saidi, Technical University Dortmund, Germany
+• Selma Saidi, Technical University of Braunschweig, Germany

 • Sebastian Steinhorst, Technical University Munich, Germany